 The flip once method

-This is the classic and most popular way to pan fry steaks and entails, like its name implies, flipping the steaks only once during the entire cooking process.
+This is the classic and most popular way to pan fry steaks.
+You’ll flip the steaks only once during the entire cooking process.
 A challenge with this method is to know when it’s time to flip the steaks.
 One easy way is to look for small droplets of blood that start forming on the uncooked surface of the steak.
 When you see those small droplets, turn the steaks with tongs and cook on the other side until they reach the desired doneness.
 Tongs, instead of a fork, will prevent piercing the meat and letting the juices run out.